 Robbins weaves into this (mostly) true story various sub-plots: starving singer Olive Stanton (Emily Watson) gets a job first as a stagehand and then a part in the show; Joan Cusack’s mousy anti-communist Hazel Huffman testifies to a scalp-hunting senate committee, drawing bitchy ventriloquist Tommy Crickshaw (Bill Murray) in her wake, suppressing his own radical past in his attempt to make her; Vanessa Redgrave’s society matron Constance LaGrange supports the players despite the fact her magnate husband Gray Mathers (Philip Baker Hall) is doing business with Italian fascists; and Nelson Rockefeller (John Cusack) contends with Diego Rivera (Ruben Blades) in the infamous incident of his mural for the Rockefeller Centre, tackled again not three years later in Frida.
 This latter aspect is Robbins’ largest overt conceit, for “The Cradle Will Rock” was staged in 1937 and Rivera’s mural destroyed in 1933.

-This eis not, then, to be taken as accurate, or even especially deep portraiture of some awesome cultural figures.
-There’s a certain broad amusement to be had in the constantly quarrelling Welles and Houseman, but it offers no real insight into their personalities.
+This is not, clearly, to be taken as accurate, or even especially deep portraiture of some awesome cultural figures.
+There’s a certain broad amusement to be had in its impolite sketches, like the constantly quarrelling Welles and Houseman, but it offers no real insight into their personalities.
 Robbins tips his hat to many of the artistic modes the narrative encompasses: a mural structure a la Rivera; Wellesian tracking shots; touches reminiscent of Upton Sinclair (in Constance's subplot); narrative quotes from the era's showbiz films like 42nd Street and screwball; sequences in which Blitzstein’s exhaustion and grief-stricken imagination conjures scenes from his show out of his surrounds, making choruses out of jailed protestors; and broad agitprop moments, like when Crickshaw gives into his impulses and has his dummy sing “The Internationale”.
 But this doesn’t entirely excuse Robbins’ tendency to hector, building to a ludicrous scene in which Rockefeller and his fellow capitalist heavies conspire to replace political art with the cool ambiguity of abstract impressionism, whilst dressed up as French courtiers of just before the revolution.